头像

 Research Interests:

-We use an array of different methods, such as x-ray crystallography, mass spectrometry, cryo-EM, SAXS, high-throughput screening, deep sequencing, in vitro & in vivo evaluation etc., to investigate biological questions with clinical significance.
-We study the molecular basis of a range of high-risk infectious diseases (e.g. AIDS and Malaria) and genetic diseases (e.g. β-thalassemia), so as to identify novel therapeutic vulnerabilities in organisms.
-On top of these basic research, we seek to translate gained knowledge into the development of preventive opportunities like vaccine immunogens, and therapeutic interventions including gene therapies.
+We use an array of different methods, including cryo-EM, mass spectrometry, high-throughput screening, animal models etc., to investigate biological questions with clinical significance.
+We study the molecular basis of a range of high-risk infectious diseases (e.g. AIDS) and genetic diseases (e.g. β-thalassemia), as well as gene editing tools, so as to identify novel therapeutic and preventive opportunities.
+On top of the basic research, we also seek to translate gained knowledge into the development of preventive and therapeutic interventions including gene therapies and mRNA vaccines.

 Group Website: